twopoint718/new_sencjw/posts/2013-09-14-named-parameters-in-haskell.markdown

 ```

 If you encountered a wild `make_person`, you'd have to know which
 definition was the one that was used.
-The point is it really
+The point is it really doesn't
-doesn't matter that a person's attributes are listed in that order.
+matter that a person's attributes are listed in that order.
+Any
-Any order is fine.
+order is fine.
 But you've, implicitly, introduced a strict
 order-dependence here.
 Passing in a map/object/hash fixes this
-issue:
+issue[^well_actually]:

+[^well_actually]: Well, *almost*.
+The ideal thing would be a typed
+record of some sort so that the function's access would be guaranteed
+to be safe.
+If this weren't the case then you'd have lost the safety
+that parameters give you.
+With parameters, it is instantly obvious
+if there's one missing, the call is simply *wrong*.
+Likewise with
+typed records, accessing a field that doesn't exist would be a
+compile-time error.
+In Ruby-style hash access, you'd just get a `nil`
+for any missing field/value.

 ```javascript
 function make_person(opts) {